 Wednesday, January 22, 2025

 Basically, the words are spoken by everyone, but the words of the politicians are mostly heard and commented on.
 During the years for which there are at least some writings, the words of politicians, kings, and emperors were always directed at someone or against the enemy.
-Even modern politicians of small countries allow themselves to often blame someone for the obstacles to the development of their people.
+Even modern politicians of small countries allow themselves to blame someone for the obstacles to the development of their people.
 Politicians of powerful countries always target other powerful countries to get elected.
-But they always forget to turn their words for the welfare of their people into action.
-In the modern world, where information reaches many people very quickly and we wonder at the stupid statements of candidate politicians, regardless, we go to elect them again.
-Why, we know them, and we do not trust the unknown or the new.
+However, they often fail to translate their promises of improving citizens' welfare into concrete actions.
+In today's world, where information spreads quickly and we often question the inane statements made by political candidates, we still choose to elect them again.
+Their popularity is due to our familiarity with them, which often leads us to distrust the unknown or unfamiliar.
 I only know that for as long as the world can remember, almost nothing has changed in the political sector and the promises of politicians.
 However, there have always been visionary people who take advantage of politics and make quick money.
-Now almost the whole world has paid attention to the election of the new American president.
-Everyone comments from their own point of view.
+Nearly everyone worldwide is currently focusing on the election of the new American president.
+Everyone comments from their perspective.
 If he sympathizes with him, he defends him with all the shortcomings of the front management.
 If he is not his favorite, he finds flaws in all his words, grimaces on his face, and people who support him.
-I am not the person who can give him an assessment.
+I lack the necessary qualifications to evaluate him.
 But I know with this new president, the whole world won't be bored.
 He loves demonstrations and loud words.
-As he says, of course, every American will become rich and their credit will disappear.
-Not to mention the Indians/Americans on reservations/where their lives will turn into a fairy tale.
-Every town and village is already on the ground in order.
+As he claims, every American will become wealthy, and their debts will vanish.
+Additionally, the lives of the Indians and Americans living on reservations will transform into a fantastical realm.
+Every town and village is already well-organized.
 I'm sure that some well-wishers who supported him, no wonder, begging for money to search for new horizons on Mars, will get money After all, everyone holds a unique perspective.
 We can't blame them for everything.
 There is one more thing I can add.
-It always or more often, happens that those who have the highest expectations are disappointed.
-Because direct help always leads to opposition to people's feelings.
+It always, or more often, happens that those who have the highest expectations are disappointed.
+Direct assistance invariably elicits opposition from people's emotions.
 The only thing I cannot accept is that all American politicians forget that their roots are from the whole world.

 Monday, September 23, 2024